How Defined Benefit Plans Can Deliver Guaranteed Lifetime Income

-With a rapidly aging population and increasing average lifespan, Americans recognize that an effective retirement plan must provide a secure retirement income for the rest of the participant's life - whether one year or 30 years.
+With a rapidly aging population and increasing average lifespan, Americans recognize that an effective retirement plan must provide a secure and preferably guaranteed lifetime income.

 For 401(k) participants to take advantage of longevity risk pooling, they must purchase insurance from an insurance company.
 These products, called annuities, offer a stream of future payments, guaranteed to last for the rest of the participant's lifetime, in exchange for an upfront premium payment.
 To make this feasible, the insurer puts the premium into low-risk investments - pooling annuities together to decrease risk.
 However, this solution suffers from a few fundamental challenges: